How Does Dunzo Work – Business & Revenue Model Explained

 - Get me my white shirt from home.

 So, this is the business model for Dunzo.
 If you want to build an app like Dunzo, this is a good time for you.
 On-demand hyperlocal delivery business models are gaining momentum and popularity.
-Did we mention that Dunzo is the first Indian startup to get direct funding from the search engine giant Google.
+Did we mention that Dunzo is the first Indian startup to get direct funding from the search engine giant Google?
 What are you waiting for?
 Start creating your own app today!
-We will help you make your multi-service delivery app.
+We will help you make your multi-service delivery app with our years of experience in this field.

 There are several apps like Dunzo that you can find in the market today.
 Some of the examples are Gojek, Grab, and Postmates.